ashmind/textmetrics/README.md

 TextMetrics is a small library that provides text measurement using canvas.
 It is pretty much equivalent to https://github.com/Pomax/fontmetrics.js but has slightly different API and supports caching by default (including localStorage cache).

-There is a demo in /demo folder, unfortunately I haven't had time to properly integrate it as GH page yet.
+There is a demo in /demo folder, unfortunately I haven't had time to properly integrate it as GH page.

 ##Downloads
-Current version is 0.8.0.
+Current version is 0.8.1.
-You can get it in [full](dist/textmetrics-0.8.0.js) or [minified](dist/textmetrics-0.8.0.min.js) form.
+You can get it in [full](dist/textmetrics-0.8.1.js) or [minified](dist/textmetrics-0.8.1.min.js) form.

 ##Dependencies
-The only dependencies are browser APIs.
-TextMetrics expects full implementation of `<canvas>` and `localStorage`.
+The only dependencies are DOM APIs.
+Mandatory: `<canvas>`.
+Optional: `localStorage`.

 ##Usage
 There are two main functions exported, both of which can be accessed through `TextMetrics` object.